-- 174. Greater gender pay gaps have also been identified for LGBT women.
-One example is that two females in a household means living with a double gender pay gap.
-98 - 175.
+- abilities and skills.
+95 They also face high rates of violence and abuse as well as lack of accommodation of their disabilities by businesses, governments and service and accommodation providers.
+96 - 173.
+Greater gender pay gaps have also been identified for LGBT women.
+One example is that two females in a household means living with a double gender pay gap.97 - 174.
 While the Review's consultation documents acknowledge these greater gaps, it is necessary now to move beyond acknowledgement and target the specific dynamics which fuel these intersectional pay gaps.
-This requires using a gender and equity lens which specifically identifies the lived reality of each of the protected groups which are at issue. - 176.
+This requires using a gender and equity lens which specifically identifies the lived reality of each of the protected groups which are at issue. - 175.
 In order to directly address the further specialized dynamics which operate for these groups who are the most vulnerable and in need of protection, a priority focus must be given to remedying their circumstances.